vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

-Profane

-Consider the illustration that has been given abovels, When certain manifestations (of joy) in ā man's face, which follow on his hearing the statement "A son has been born to you," make it appear that the man spoken-to is happy, one instantly understands that his happiness is the result of his receiving from this statement a knowledge of an agreeable meaning, and one then infers that, for a medium-aged person too, this happiness derives from the statement.
-Thus one concludes that, since this happiness came to exist upon the existence of the statement, the statement itself has the power to convey an agreeable meaning.
 If there arises a doubt as to which particular ground of happiness among t the many different grounds that may occur according to past, present and future, then consider this.
 A young boy, who wants to understand the meaning of speech, immediately upon hearing the same statement receives knowledge that a birth ceremony is being held.
 He thinks to himself, "There must be a reason for this."
 Then he considers, "Is the agreeable meaning which has been understood from the statement the cause of this knowledge that a birth ceremony is to be held ?" and he realizes that this meaning was precisely this that a son had been born.
 13
 And on that issue: Definite knowledge of the donation of words in a sentence is had through the words that are included or excluded.
 This being so,